 Diagnosing dementia includes cognitive and neuropsychological tests in which thinking skills are reviewed.
 Then, a neurological evaluation takes place to evaluate speech, memory, balance, and movement.
 Brain scans such as MRI, CT, and PET are ways of looking at brain activity to find any strokes or protein deposits in the brain.
 Simple lab tests also play an essential role in the diagnosis since they can show the deficiency of a vitamin or detect a thyroid problem.
 Finally, at times, a psychiatric evaluation may be necessary to check the mental health of a person.

-The treatment of dementia relies upon diagnosing the type of dementia and its cause.
+Treating dementia relies upon diagnosing the type of dementia and its cause.
 Currently, there is no cure for progressive kinds of dementia.
-Nonetheless, there are certain treatments that can help slow down the process and improve symptoms.
+Nonetheless, specific treatments can help slow down the process and improve symptoms.
 Medications may be prescribed to manage dementia symptoms temporarily.
 Therapies are conducted to control symptoms, such as behavioral and mood changes.
-Moreover, occupational therapies can help people to adapt to their illness and manage their lives accordingly.
+Moreover, occupational therapies can help people to adapt to their illnesses and manage their lives accordingly.

-In some reversible types of dementia – such as Wernicke encephalopathy or Hashimoto’s encephalopathy – if the cause is found early and treated, the person can make a full recovery.
+In some reversible types of dementia – such as Wernicke encephalopathy or Hashimoto’s encephalopathy – if the cause is found early and treated, the person can fully recover.